jewelkeith-jk/100-days-codewars/README.md

 # 💯 Days of Codewars

-I created this repository to document my solutions of the JavaScript challenges ([Kata](https://docs.codewars.com/concepts/kata)) I took on [Codewars](www.codewars.com/r/DV792A).
+I created this repository to document my solutions of the JavaScript ([Kata](https://docs.codewars.com/concepts/kata)) I took on Codewars.

 --------------